DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 Milo grinned, spiteful and pleased.
 “We love receipts.”

 He stepped to the door to shoot the hallway.
 Jason stayed one more second to watch the light do its trick.
 The spiral caught and threw a helix back at him.
-Not moving—just choosing to be seen, then not.
+Not moving - just choosing to be seen, then not.

 “Jason,” Lina said gently.
 The tug of his name made the decision for him.